slatedocs/slate/source/includes/_irt_input_specifications.md

 ---
 ### "string" Data Type

-Indicates that the required value must be a string
+Indicates that the required value must be a string (intended for use with short strings, probably input via a single line text field)

 #### Validation Rules